© Science and Fiction was created and is curated by Dr. Helena Hartmann.

 Soothing sounds of healthy reefs luring fish back to damaged coral habitats.

 A cyborg adjusts to his new prosthetics with the help of scientists.
-CW: Prosthetics
+CW: Prosthetics.

 A tired cop tries to make it through a day of crashes.
 CW: Car accident.